 Picture a meeting where everyone was invited to be the leader of the group, and everyone takes responsibility for their own learning and meeting agenda in a collaborative, open, safe, and even friendly manner.
-Our BPI Senior Executive Board (SEB) will be doing just that at the upcoming Board meeting at the Federal Reserve Bank of New York next week.
-We’ll practice and embed the open space organization development technology deeply into the meeting.
+Our BPI Senior Executive Board (SEB) at the Federal Reserve Bank of New York was just that.
+We practiced and embedded the open space organization development technology deeply into the meeting.
 None of this is new to BPI SEB meetings.
 However, we are making the meeting design more purposeful in showing you the science and methodology behind the scenes.
 In this article, we will explain our core methodology and scientific research around the meeting especially for those of you who are new to a Best Practice Institute Senior Executive Board meeting.

 This is an incredible opportunity for all to benchmark with each other in an open setting, as well as be joined by two other great organization transformation leaders – LT General Karen Dyson, one of five women Generals in the U.S. Army and leader of the U.S. Army Financial Transformation, and former CEO of NYSE Euronext Duncan Niederauer who led the transformation between NYSE and Euronext.